beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 *Increase player acceleration* - After gameplay testing and opinions from other group members, I decided to increase the player starting velocity from 3 to 5, and acceleration from 0.025 to 0.05.
 The increase in starting player velocity is to ensure that the game does not feel like it is dragging on for too long before getting "fast and exciting."
 The increase in acceleration also ensures this, as well as upping the player difficulty as the player now increases in speed more quickly which can become more difficult the longer the player is alive.
 I have also implemented a max velocity system in the PlayerMovementController.cs, so once the player reaches the max velocity of 15, the acceleration is set to 0 and player velocity is kept constant.
 This ensures that the player does not go hyperspeed.
 [Max Velocity System in PlayerMovementController.cs](https://github.com/beanbeanjuice/back-to-the-jungle/blob/63c077999c498923c09c3afa2d781ce7266e025a/Jetpack/Assets/Scripts/Player/PlayerMovementController.cs#L93-L104)

 ### Emily
+Enhanced Flying Feel and User Experience:

+- Leveraged my understanding of game feel to improve the avatar's flying mechanics, optimizing gravity and other parameters for a comfortable gameplay experience.
+- Conducted iterative playtesting and fine-tuning to achieve a responsive and satisfying flying feel that aligns with the principles of game feel covered in the course.
+- Applied knowledge of physics-based movement and player control to enhance the game's playability, making it intuitive and enjoyable for players.

+Implemented Infinite Scrolling Background and Parallax Effect:

+- Developed and integrated `BackgroundReplicator.cs` to create an infinite scrolling background, enhancing the game's visual depth and immersion.
+- Implemented a parallax effect using layering techniques to create a sense of depth and movement in the background, further enhancing the game's aesthetics and game feel.
+- Demonstrated proficiency in visual effects and optimization techniques discussed in class, resulting in an engaging and visually appealing game environment.
 ---

 ## Notable Completions Outside of Role